-TC-250: List all nonrefundable and refundable credits received from an upper-tier pass-through entity on a Utah Schedule K-1, as well as any mineral production withholding tax credit received on a form TC-675R.
+- TC-250: List all nonrefundable and refundable credits received from an upper-tier pass-through entity on a Utah Schedule K-1, as well as any mineral production withholding tax credit received on a form TC-675R. - Apportionment Fraction for "Sales Factor Weighted Taxpayers."
+The calculation of the apportionment fraction on Schedule J considers only the sales factor for a business that is a sales factor weighted taxpayer.
+See Sales Factor Weighted Taxpayers in this book.